tylernford/obsidian-mcp/docs/design-plans/2026-02-13-1254-obsidian-mcp-server.md

 | 2026-02-13 | Task 6 | src/tools/navigation.js, src/tools/periodic.js, index.js | No deviations. |
 | 2026-02-13 | Task 7 | README.md | No deviations. |
 | 2026-02-13 | Acceptance | src/api-client.js | Fix: file_open returned empty body causing JSON parse error.
 API client now handles empty responses gracefully. |

 ---

+## Completion

+**Completed:** 2026-02-13
+**Final Status:** Complete

+### Summary

+Built a fully functional MCP server exposing all 15 planned tools across 7 modules (vault, search, metadata, commands, active file, navigation, periodic notes).
+The server connects to Obsidian's Local REST API over HTTP on localhost:27123, authenticates via Bearer token from `OBSIDIAN_API_KEY` environment variable, and communicates with Claude Code over stdio transport.
+All 10 acceptance criteria passed.

+### Deviations from Plan

+- **`encodePath()` utility**: Added a helper method on `ObsidianClient` for per-segment path encoding — not in the original plan but necessary to avoid encoding `/` separators in vault paths.
+- **`engines.node` field**: Added `">=18.0.0"` constraint to package.json to match the MCP SDK's Node.js requirement.
+- **`.gitignore`**: Created to exclude `node_modules/` — standard project hygiene, not originally listed.
+- **pnpm**: Used pnpm instead of npm per user preference, with `packageManager` field in package.json to enforce via corepack.
+- **Empty response fix**: `file_open` returned an empty body, causing a JSON parse error.
+Fixed the API client to handle empty responses gracefully (committed as a separate fix after acceptance testing).

+No design-level deviations.
+All 15 tools were implemented as specified, the architecture matched the plan, and no tools were dropped or redesigned.

+---